Printable Low Cholesterol Food List (PDF)

 Other Low Cholesterol Veggies

 - Sweet potatoes

-Increasing your intake of fiber-rich fruits may help to keep your LDL cholesterol levels under control.
+Increasing your intake of fiber-rich fruits may help control your LDL cholesterol levels.

-The high fiber content levels found in the following fruits contribute significantly to reducing cholesterol levels.
+The high fiber content levels in the following fruits significantly reduce cholesterol levels.

 - Citrus fruits